MichaelNasello/Autonomous-Robot/README.md

 A simple CNN was implemented to generate predictions.
 One issue specific to this project was model size.
 It was impossible to load the original model (~400MB) into memory on the Raspberry Pi; this is a common problem for ML 'at the edge'.
-Several steps were taken to reduce the model size to ~10MB.
+Several steps were taken to reduce the model size to ~2MB.
 The model was quantized to use float16 precision (from float32).
-In addition, the model was further compressed using
+The model was further compressed using
 <a href = "https://www.tensorflow.org/lite" target = "_blank">Tensorflow Lite</a>.

 In addition, images from the dataset were resized to 256 by 256 images (from 512 by 512).
-This decreased the size of convolution layer outputs and number of parameters in dense ayers later in the network.
+This decreased the size of convolution layer outputs and number of parameters in dense layers later in the network.

 I created my own dataset, gathering approximately 400 images of myself pointing in various directions.
 There was a 80 / 20 percent split of training and validation images,